 Let’s look at a so-called T&M business model.
 How about the auto repair industry?

-Anyone who knows how this industry works will know that auto mechanics use what are called Chilton rates to quote jobs.
-E.g. – Front breaks on a 1979 Pinto is four hours of labor at N rate.
-What’s important here is that the average mechanic can perform these jobs in 1/4th the time.
+Anyone who knows how this industry works will know that auto mechanics use what are known as Chilton rates to quote jobs.
+E.g., Front breaks on a 1979 Pinto is four hours of labor at N rate.
+What’s important here is that the average mechanic can perform these jobs in 1/4th the time, but the Chilton guide sets the standard, and efficiency is rewarded.

-I went a step further, racking my brain to think about the time and material (T&M) business that is viable.
+I went further, racking my brain to think about the viable time and material (T&M) business.

 Some might say that software developers work on a T&M basis.
-I would say the T&M, in this case, protects the developer from scope creep and the reality that in an Agile model, the scope will change.
+In this case, I would say the T&M protects the developer from scope creep and the reality that in an Agile model, the scope will change.
 The scope and timeframe are understood and defined, dollars are allocated to each sprint/milestone, and yes, this maps back to complexity (story points) and/or required level-of-effort, but the goal is to execute against the milestone and track burndown against the estimations.

 As a parent, babysitting popped into my head.